ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ## Work in Progress

-This is still early in the works.
-My goal here is to better understand and generalize this approach to provide non Virtual DOM alternatives to developing web applications.
-In a sense when React hit the scene it brought with it tools and approaches that were light years ahead of the competition but also prematurely dismissed other approaches that were more optimized in other ways.
-I hope being able to leverage JSX evens the playing field a bit.

-I'm mostly focusing early on where I can make the biggest conceptual gain so the plugin lacks in a few key places most noticeably lack of support for SVG.
+I'm mostly focusing early on where I can make the biggest conceptual gain so the plugin lacks in a few key places most noticeably lack of complete SVG.

 ## Acknowledgements